EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/imUtil.sources.md

 ### imUtil.sources.find_sources

-find sources in an image Package: imUtil.sources Description: Find sources in an image using a matched filter of template bank and calculate basic properties for all the sources
+find sources in an image Package: imUtil.sources Description: Find sources in an image using a matched filter of template bank and calculate basic properties for all the sources including first and second moment, aperture photometry, and